krishnadevz/krishnadevz.github.io/About.md

 * `lust for life` - by Irving Stone.

-# Favorite Show's of all time
+# favorite show's of all time
 * `mr.robot` by sam esmail was watched on air dates.
 * `stranger things` by duffer brother's
 * `breaking bad`.